Charmed Apache Kafka K8s Documentation - Explanation Hardening Guide

 Security hardening guide

-This document provides guidance and instructions to achieve a secure deployment of Charmed Kafka K8s, including setting up and managing a secure environment.
+This document provides guidance and instructions to achieve a secure deployment of Charmed Apache Kafka K8s, including setting up and managing a secure environment.
 The document is divided into the following sections:

 1. Environment, outlining the recommendation for deploying a secure environment